yi-jiayu/The_Marken_Saga/README.md

 ## Installation

-1. If you have not, install Wesnoth from http://wesnoth.org/.
+1. If you have not done so, install Wesnoth from http://wesnoth.org/.
 This version of The Marken Saga has only been tested to run on Wesnoth 1.12.

 2. Clone or download the repository into the `add-ons` folder in your userdata directory.
 Depending on your platform, your userdata directory may be located in the following locations: